-- You might be thinking about your next steps after GSCE's and about what you might like to do next college, sixth form or an apprenticeship.
-You might even be thinking about getting a part-time job! . - In this session your mentor will help you to think about and research your options.
-You might also want help with applications for further education, training, or employment. - You'll also explore how your creative skills can help you in your applications and for your future creativity is one of the top skills employers are looking for.
+- In this session you will help your mentee to think about their future and next steps.
+They are likely to be starting to think about their post-16 options (sixth form/college/ apprenticeship etc).
+You will help them identify what they would like to do, how to research and explore their options and set realistic goals around their ambitions.
+This may also include looking at finding part time work or work experience. - Key messages: You might be thinking about your next steps after GSCE's and about what you might like to do next - college, sixth form or an apprenticeship.
+You might even be thinking about getting a part-time job! - You'll also explore how your creative skills can help you in your applications and for your future - creativity is one of the top skills employers are looking for.
 Find out how to use this to your advantage!